-The bidirectional inventory control in Fig. 36 (Shinskey, 1981) (Zotică et al., 2022) achieves two goals:
+The bidirectional inventory control in Fig. 36 (Shinskey, 1981) achieves two goals (Zotică et al., 2022):

-- Rearrange the loops according to the "radiation rule" when the bottleneck moves. - Maximize the throughput by using the inventories dynamically by switching between high and low inventory setpoints.
+- Rearrange the loops according to the "radiation rule" when the bottleneck moves. - Maximize the throughput over time by using the inventories dynamically and switching optimally between high and low inventory setpoints when the bottleneck moves.